Stacey Abrams deflects when asked if she will accept the election results

 Debate moderator Greg Bluestein asked Ms Abrams about her non-concession in 2018 and whether she would commit to accepting the outcome of the vote and what it shows.

 Ms Abrams said that in 2018, she acknowledged that Governor Brian Kemp had won the election.
 At the time, Mr Kemp served as secretary of state, Georgia’s top elections officer.
+Brad Raffensperger, who became the subject of former president Donald Trump’s ire during the 2020 election, succeeded Mr Kemp in the position.

 “I then proceeded to lay out in great detail the challenges faced by voters under his leadership as secretary of state,” she said, including a group of voters who were arrested after they used absentee ballots.
 She noted how 80,000 complaints had come in by the time of the election and it led to federal investigation.